Q: How can I prepare for the reading and writing required at ACSC?

 A: Each of the major ASG programs (SAMS, SAW, and SAASS) send representatives to ACSC to present their individual programs and application requirements.
 These visits occur during the fall, prior to application deadlines.
 Each ASG has unique selection requirements, which will be clearly presented.
 Selections are generally announced in December.

 A: The Student Squadron’s are responsible for handling all actions regarding student attendance or absences such as long term absences for medical issues, parental leave, or TDYs.
-In addition the STUS team handles changes to report dates, and in/out processing actions with the MPF.
-Students should always contact the STUS team first at ACSC.21STUS@us.af.mil, or commercial 334-953-7956/4816.
+Students should always contact their STUS/DO first.

 Q: Can I graduate on time if I have a long term absence (greater than 10 academic days in a term) during the academic year?